DiffuSeq: Sequence to Sequence Text Generation with Diffusion Models: Conclusions

 \section{Conclusions}

 We propose \model to tackle \textsc{Seq2Seq} tasks in a diffusion way, which contains the strong potential to achieve better generation quality and diversity trade-off.
-In other words, \model is capable of producing highly diverse sentences without sacrificing much of the quality.
 The capability enables favorable characteristics of \model to further enhance the quality of final results, by leveraging a minimum Bayes risk decoding algorithm.
 Besides, we theoretically connect the AR and NAR models to \textsc{DiffuSeq}, and show that \model is a powerful extension of iterative-NAR model.
-The empirical results demonstrate that \model is also a powerful model for text generation, matching or even surpassing competitive autoregressive, iterative non-autoregressive, and large-scale pre-trained models on quality and diversity.
+The empirical results demonstrate that \model is also a powerful model for text generation, matching or even surpassing competitive AR, iterative NAR, and large-scale pre-trained models on quality and diversity.
 Given the limited progress of current diffusion models on text generation, our study addresses promising achievements by such a new sequence-to-sequence learning paradigm.